UWMRO/uwmro.github.io/_pages/checklist.md

 nav_order: 3
 ---

-Last Updated: June 28, 2025
+Last Updated: July 2, 2025

 This is a brief summary of the procedures you need to follow when observing at MRO.
-Observers should contact MRO staff prior to use of the telescope for the very latest information .
-If you are reading a printed copy, please check the revision date at the top against the latest version at [https://uwmro.github.io/checklist/](https://uwmro.github.io/checklist/).
+Observers should contact MRO staff prior to use of the telescope for the very latest information.

 ### Arrival Checklist